dgroomes/browser-extension-framework/README.md

       convention.
 * [ ] Resolve the warnings output from both Rollup and API Extractor.
 Resolving these errors will require making changes to the source code.
 I didn't want to make those changes when I introduced the new tools in order to minimize the diff.
-* [x] DONE Remove Webpack and instead use Rollup and API Extractor.
-I figured out, through my [work here](https://github.com/dgroomes/javascript-playground/commit/3e7b1a0f68fb0e5984e2fec5b1ef22ca4c4d9b4e) that Rollup is a better fit for libraries.
-UPDATE: well this even drives the point home more strongly..
-I found that Webpack continued to work well on the app side (DCL (detect-code-libraries)) because I couldn't get Rollup to work in DCL.
-Webpack is not dead!
-I think Rollup had trouble because of NPM workspaces, but I couldn't prove it and didn't need to bother with it.
 * [ ] TypeScript in combination with other tooling (npm, webpack) is so hard.
 I'm naming my Chromium and Firefox TypeScript type declaration packages with the name `@types` just to get things to work.
 The TypeScript compiler makes some assumptions about this package and things "just work" if the type declarations are in `node_modules/@types`.
 This